wKovacs64/pwned/docs/index.md

   pwned search <account|email>  search breaches and pastes for an account (username or email
                                 address)
-  pwned slbe <email>            get all stealer log domains for an email address pwned subStatus               get the subscription status of your API key
+  pwned slbe <email>            get all stealer log domains for an email address pwned slbed <email-domain>    get all stealer log email aliases for an email domain pwned subStatus               get the subscription status of your API key

 Options: